 Test and report the ride quality of the finished surface in accordance with Appendix P10.
-Assess the roughness according to Table 9.1.
+Assess the roughness according to Table 9.5.3.

-Table 9.1 - Maximum roughness
+Table 9.5.3 - Maximum roughness

-PRC of Pavement Section (1) Maximum NAASRA Roughness (counts per km) (2) Grinding Limit NAASRA Roughness (counts per km) (3)
+PRC of pavement section(1) Maximum NAASRA roughness (counts per km)(2) Grinding limit NAASRA roughness (counts per km)(3)

 1 40 70

 2 45 75

 3 50 75

 4 60 85

 5 65 90

-- 1) Pavement roughness category as defined in Appendix P10. - 2) Segments with roughness exceeding the values in this column are nonconforming. - 3) Grind segments with roughness exceeding the values in this column.
+- (1) Pavement roughness category as defined in Appendix P10. - (2) Segments with roughness exceeding the values in this column are nonconforming. - (3) Grind segments with roughness exceeding the values in this column.

-Submission details Report results from profile testing and ride quality testing, including identification of nonconforming areas and areas to be ground. identification of nonconforming areas and areas to be ground.
+Submission details Report results from profile testing and ride quality testing, including Submission details identification of nonconforming areas and areas to be ground.